 The task force goes on to encourage the “review and revising of relevant policies that support alternative routes to teacher certification while providing greater access to the teaching profession for non-traditional teacher candidates.” (p 15)

-In light of both this data, and the commitment of the Michigan Department of Education to innovative programs that assist non-traditional teacher candidates to transition faster into the teaching profession, the Siena Heights University Undergraduate Teacher Education Program has designed, and been approved to offer, the Post-Baccalaureate Intensive Certification Program.
+The commitment of the Michigan Department of Education to encourage innovative programs that assist non-traditional teacher candidates to transition faster into the teaching profession, the Siena Heights University Division of Education has designed, and been approved to offer, the Post-Baccalaureate Intensive Certification Program.

 This program is designed for teacher candidates who: